Find out about the opportunities the community has had to have their say on the Mass Transit Project.

-Council would like to thank all those involved in the community engagement on the Sunshine Coast Mass Transit Options Analysis.
-Over the 8 weeks from 28 April 2021 to 22 June 2021 we hosted over 50 community engagement activities in relation to the draft Sunshine Coast Mass Transit Options Analysis Report
+Community engagement on the Sunshine Coast Mass Transit Options Analysis occurred over the 8 weeks from 28 April 2021 to 22 June 2021.
+Over 50 community engagement activities were hosted in relation to the draft Sunshine Coast Mass Transit Options Analysis Report (PDF, 10.9MB)

 The engagement included the following activities:

 - 4 virtual reality sessions

 - 2 community round tables that included representative groups, aged care, youth, business, and accessibility groups